abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

   "changeType": "Created,Updated",
   "notificationURL": "https://webhook.azurewebsites.net/notificationClient",
   "resource": "/me/mailfolders('inbox')/messages",
-  "clientState": "SecretClientState",
+  "expirationDateTime": "2016-03-20T11:00:00.0000000Z",
-  "expirationDateTime": "2016-03-20T11:00:00.0000000Z"
+  "clientState": "SecretClientState"
 }
 ```

-The changeType, notificationURL and resource properties are required.
+The changeType, notificationURL, resource and expirationDateTime properties are required.
 See [subscription resource type](subscription.md) for property definitions and values.

 If successful, Microsoft Graph returns a `200 OK` code and a [subscription](subscription.md) object in the body.

 # Renewing a subscription

 The client can renew a subscription to a specific expiration date of up to three days from the time of request.
-The expirationDateTime property is optional.
-The default value is three days from the time of the request.
+The expirationDateTime property is required.

 ## Subscription renewal example